The Vegan Diet: A Comprehensive Guide on The Vegan Lifestyle

 Nutritional Balance:

-• Vitamins/Minerals: Fiber, vitamin C, healthy fats
+- Vitamins/Minerals: Fiber, vitamin C, calcium, omega-3s

 Nutritional Balance: